Buyers Guide > Tax Benefits

 If your mountain home is used exclusively as a rental property, other tax rules apply.
 Please consult a tax professional to discuss what expenses you can deduct including taxes, insurance, mortgage interest, utilities, housekeeping and repairs.
 Even towels and sheets might be deductible.
 Ask if you can write off depreciation - the value lost due to the wear-and-tear over time.

 Time spent checking in on a house or making repairs doesn't count as personal use.
 So, technically, you will be able to make use of your vacation property.

 The tax benefits are a little more complex if you rent property more than 14 days (10 percent of the year), so you might want to plan before you rent, or even before you buy.
 For different circumstances, different plans may be more profitable.

 If you want to deduct all of the expenses, then you can use the home for pleasure no more than 14 days, or 10 percent of the number of days it is rented -- whichever is more.
 If you exceed this, then the home is considered a personal home, and you can't use the loss, but you can deduct the interest.

 Your use might fall somewhere in between, and you have to proportion the expenses.
-Say, for example, it's rented 60 days and your family uses it 30 days (90 days used, means 60 of 90 day or 2/3 of the time it was used it was a rental) then, two thirds of your mortgage interest and property taxes, insurance premiums, utilities and other costs are rental expenses.
+Say, for example, it's rented 60 days and your family uses it 30 days (90 days used, means 60 of 90 day or 2/3 of the time it was used it was a rental), then 2/3 of your mortgage interest and property taxes, insurance premiums, utilities and other costs are rental expenses.
 The entire amount you pay a property manager would be deductible, too.
 And you could still claim depreciation deductions based on 2/3 of the value of the house, and this is often in the thousands.
 You can see how rental income can easily offset cost, so you don't incur a higher tax liability, and you've brought in money to help pay the mortgage.